awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 }
 ```

-Lambda uses [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) to poll a queue until it becomes active\.
-When messages are available, Lambda reads up to 5 batches and sends them to your function\.
-If messages are still available, Lambda increases the number of processes that are reading batches by up to 60 more instances per minute\.
-The maximum number of batches that can be processed simultaneously by an event source mapping is 1000\.

 When Lambda reads a batch, the messages stay in the queue but become hidden for the length of the queue's [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)\.
 If your function successfully processes the batch, Lambda deletes the messages from the queue\.
 If your function is [throttled](scaling.md), returns an error, or doesn't respond, the message becomes visible again\.
 All messages in a failed batch return to the queue, so your function code must be able to process the same message multiple times without side effects\.

+## Scaling and Processing<a name="events-sqs-scaling"></a>

+For standard queues, Lambda uses [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html) to poll a queue until it becomes active\.
+When messages are available, Lambda reads up to 5 batches and sends them to your function\.
+If messages are still available, Lambda increases the number of processes that are reading batches by up to 60 more instances per minute\.
+The maximum number of batches that can be processed simultaneously by an event source mapping is 1000\.

+For FIFO queues, Lambda sends messages to your function in the order that it receives them\.
+When you send a message to a FIFO queue, you specify a [message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html)\.
+Amazon SQS ensures that messages in the same group are delivered to Lambda in order\.
+Lambda sorts the messages into groups and sends only one batch at a time for a group\.
+If the function returns an error, all retries are attempted on the affected messages before Lambda receives additional messages from the same group\.

+Your function can scale in concurrency to the number of active message groups\.
+For more information, see [SQS FIFO as an event source](https://aws.amazon.com/blogs/compute/new-for-aws-lambda-sqs-fifo-as-an-event-source/) on the AWS Compute Blog\.

 ## Configuring a Queue for Use with Lambda<a name="events-sqs-queueconfig"></a>